Build vs Buy in Data: True Cost, TCO Framework, and Opportunity Cost

 Your engineers are your most expensive asset.

-So ask yourself: what are they working on?
+So ask: what are they working on?

 • Your team is building a custom Airflow operator.

-Every hour spent on “plumbing” is an hour not spent on revenue.
+Every hour spent on plumbing is an hour not spent on revenue.

 That’s the real opportunity cost of building.

-Checklist: Should You Build or Buy?
+Checklist: Build or Buy?

 • Does it create direct revenue impact?
-(Yes = maybe build.
-No = buy.)
+(Yes → maybe build.
+No → buy.)

 • Can a vendor do it 80% as well?
-(If yes, buy.)
+(Yes → buy.)

 • Will engineers spend >20% of time maintaining it?
-(If yes, buy.)
+(Yes → buy.)

 The Bottom Line

 Your $150k internal tool is not an asset.
-It’s a liability.

 The build vs buy debate is not an engineering choice.
-It’s a CFO-level decision about ROI and competitive survival.

-Stop calculating the build cost.
+Stop calculating build cost.

 Start calculating the business cost.